Editor's note: This story was first published in February of 2020, prior to school closures.

 The Virginia Tech team is studying these activities and the collaboration itself, looking for ways to improve them, and with additional funding, expand upon them.
-Early this year, Grohs also received a CAREER award from the National Science Foundation to build out support for and study the trajectories of middle schoolers that have engaged with VT PEERS, as they enter high school in Giles and Smyth counties.
+Early in 2020, Grohs also received a CAREER award from the National Science Foundation to build out support for and study the trajectories of middle schoolers that have engaged with VT PEERS, as they enter high school in Giles and Smyth counties.
 Grohs will work with educators outside the science domain, like librarians and technology teachers, to enable students to continue exploring their interest in engineering.

 “Virginia Tech should be a recurrent resource, collaborator, and encourager of youth, teachers, and school systems in these regions,” said Grohs.

 Ranae Anderson wants the same for Universal Fibers in Smyth County schools.

 “We’ve been in their backyard for 50 years, but they didn’t know we were here.
 We didn’t know we had anything to offer them.
 Being a partner in the program has helped change that.”